 The sheer potency of size of the majority of these canvas’ speaks to just how adept Flynn has become with his compositional prowess.
 An expressionistic, post-modern tour de force, the artwork of Christian Flynn leaks a contemporary, supersensual abstraction that simply demands an aesthetically charged visual response from the viewer.

-All images © the artist.
-All text © the author.
-Header image: Communicative Obelisk, acrylic on paper, 24 x 15cm, 2016.
+Header image courtesy Christian Flynn, Communicative Obelisk, acrylic on paper, 24 x 15cm, 2016.

 Hopkins follows Frederick Jameson’s assertion that “aesthetic and commodity production has become indistinguishable – technologies of reproduction such as the television have replaced technologies of production”.

 Shusterman, Richard.
 The Journal of Aesthetics and Art Criticism, 1992.